Date of Degree

 Copyright 2013 Jennifer Sue McDanel

 McDanel, Jennifer Sue.
 "The prevention, treatment, and outcomes of Staphylococcus aureus infections."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.